Cubernet/group-study/reading/index.md

 **Fall 2020**

-- 1:30 pm on Monday of every week.
+- 11:00 am on Monday of every week.

 | Date      | Paper | Slides  |
 | --------- | --------------- | ---------- |